 Note: Each class teacher approaches this general curriculum guide with the freedom to shift and cater it to the particular group of students he or she is teaching.
-Please speak with your class and subject teachers for specific details regarding curriculum content.

 English and Grammar